tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 }
 ```

-Now you’ll need to set up your connection with the database.
-For this tutorial, you’ll use the InMemory database with Entity Framework Core.
+Now you'll need to set up your connection with the database.
+For this tutorial, you'll use the InMemory database with Entity Framework Core.

 Inside your ASP.NET Core project create a new file `ApplicationDbContext.cs` that contains the following: